davidbiancolin/dotfiles/README.md

 David's hacky ass dotfiles.
 ==========================

-Typical use case: for local setup
+Typical use case:
 ```
-./setup
+./setup <optional/path/to/LOCAL>
 ```

+By default setup.sh will put LOCAL at $HOME/.local, if a different path is specified it will `cat` an export to `~/.zshrc_local`.